DuxfordSBD/duxfordsbd.github.io/gallery/Race-videos.md

 The following videos were all provided to us by Simon and Peter Bruce and show the very beginings of the Duxford soap box derby.

-The first video is from the very first race that was held in 2013.
+This video is from the very first race that was held in 2013.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WbKF_Yr9_Qg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>